published April 2019

 - Ask the manufacturer of the products you use if they contain nanosilver (or silver of any kind) as an antibacterial additive.
 If they do – ask them to manufacture the product without the antibacterial layer.

-- Support important right-to-know legislation like New York’s A.164/S.2387 and the federal The Menstrual Products Right to Know Act (H.R.
+- Support important right-to-know legislation like New York’s A.164/S.2387 [UPDATE: NY bill was signed into law in October 2019!] and the federal The Menstrual Products Right to Know Act (H.R.
 2268) that require full disclosure of ingredients used to make period products including pads, tampons, cups and menstrual underwear.

 - Support The Robin Danielson Feminine Hygiene Product Safety Act of 2019 (HB 3865), which directs the National Institute of Health to research the safety of period products, and the impact their ingredients are having on our health.